AlexZ005/agones-multiplayer-demo/README.md

 To get started with the project, you will need to:

 1. Install VirtualBox
-1. Download docker and kubectl executables
 1. Configure k8s cluster on minikube or Ubuntu
+1. Download and configure docker and kubectl executables
 1. Generate certificates

 **NOTE:** docker locally is used only as a client to connect to a Virtual Machine using context